-We invite submissions of abstracts in any area of experimental pragmatics, including neuropragmatics, developmental pragmatics, and clinical pragmatics, as well as multimodal communication.
+We invite submissions of abstracts in any area of experimental pragmatics, including neuropragmatics, developmental pragmatics, and clinical pragmatics as well as pragmatics in multimodal communication.
 Three types of submission are accepted:

 Abstract submission will open on February 1st, 2020

 Please, follow these submission guidelines to submit your abstract:

 - The abstracts must not exceed 1500 words including references.
 Max 2 figures to be uploaded separately during the submission process (file format .jpg, .png).